TM-1-3/LearnVironment/README.md

 -->

 ### Elevator Pitch
+Have you ever wondered how to engage students in learning about sustainability in a fun and interactive way?
+Our app offers a unique platform for teachers to help students aged 6-16 learn recycling, citizenship and sustainability through engaging games.
+Teachers can create classes, assign personalized games, and track student progress with detailed performance stats.
+Unlike traditional methods, our app offers a dynamic learning experience with age-appropriate games, verified content, and a bibliography for each game that cites the sources of the information, ensuring accuracy and trustworthiness Start making sustainability education more enjoyable and impactful today with our app!

 <!--
 Draft a small text to help you quickly introduce and describe your product in a short time (lift travel time ~90 seconds) and a few words (~800 characters), a technique usually known as elevator pitch.